mikemckiernan/GenerativeAIExamples/deploy/compose/enterprise-rag/README.md

     4f191fbeda4a   pgvector                                Up 27 minutes
     ```

-6. Open browser and interact with llm-playground at http://<host-ip>:8090
+6. Open browser and interact with rag-playground at http://<host-ip>:8090

 # 02: No-GPU using NVIDIA AI Foundation